 Dental crowns are tooth-shaped dental prostheses that are designed to fit over your existing enamel and replace your natural tooth.
 Your existing tooth is trimmed, then a custom crown is built that replaces the tooth with a durable porcelain material.

 The remaining tooth structure is covered all the way down to your gum line, completely covering up your tooth and ensuring that it looks and feels completely natural.
-With a crown from The Good Dentist, you can easily repair and replace a damaged tooth and restore your smile.
+With a crown from Dr. Ostromecki at The Good Dentist, you can easily repair and replace a damaged tooth and restore your smile.

 Crowns are often required to treat very large cavities that are too big for fillings, or to cover up a tooth after root canal therapy is used to treat a tooth infection.
 Crowns may also be used to restore a cracked or broken tooth after it has been damaged by dental trauma.
 If you slip and break a tooth, for example, a crown may be the best solution.